brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Monitor a Workflow with Grafana/index.md

 	* Are all my compute nodes/engines healthy?
 	* What does the CPU/Memory load look like?

-Some of this data can be collected using [FastScore Sensors](../../../Archived/Product Documentation/Sensors), while other, more discrete metrics, such as model drift or noise level has to be computed using what we call [Monitoring Models](#monitoring-models).
+Some of this data can be collected using [ModelOp Center Sensors](../../../Archived/Product Documentation/Sensors), while other, more discrete metrics, such as model drift or noise level has to be computed using what we call [Monitoring Models](#monitoring-models).

 ## Collecting sensor data

-First, a brief introduction to FastScore Sensors.
+First, a brief introduction to ModelOp Center Sensors.
 A sensor is a configurable function that collects data from a particular point in the model execution pipeline (a tapping point) according to some activation schedule.
 It is configured using a JSON specification (Sensor Descriptor) and can be installed/uninstalled into a running Engine.

-For a deeper dive, see [FastScore Sensors](../../../Archived/Product Documentation/Sensors)
+For a deeper dive, see [ModelOp Center Sensors](../../../Archived/Product Documentation/Sensors)

 We will extract the following metrics from sensor data: